Moving to Croatia

 The disintegration caused the Yugoslav Wars of the 1990s, in which Croatia experienced four years of intermittent fighting against Serbia, from 1991 till 1995.
 The Croatian War of Independence (domovinski rat) left about 20,000 people dead on both sides, tens of thousands wounded or disabled, and ethnic minorities displaced.

-A Country on the Up
+A Country on the Rise

-Population, Religion and Languages
+People, Religion, and Languages

 Expats moving to Croatia will find themselves in an ethnically very homogenous state.
 Over 90% of the people living in Croatia are Croatian, though there are a number of officially recognized minorities living there too.
 These include mostly Serbs, but also Bosniaks, Italians, Hungarians, Slovenes, Czechs, Roma, and a few other demographic groups.